W. A. Porter Collegiate Institute: Facility

 W. A. Porter currently sits on 14.9 acres in a two-storey building.
 Unlike Winston Churchill Collegiate Institute and West Hill Collegiate Institute which were both designed by Harold Carter, the academic areas and gymnatorium layout are the shape of a backward letter L. Other features include a 500-seat auditorium, library resource centre, three gymnasiums, a weight room, cafeteria, technical-vocational shops and a six-lane pool located at the eastern corner of the school.
 There are 15 fire exits.

 During the summer months, the YMCA leases out the school and operates children's camps with the school's facilities.

 In January 2016, the TDSB released a list of schools which needed major repairs ranked by the province in "critical" condition.
 SATEC/Porter, built in 1956, was ranked 26th of 136 in the repair backlog list at 96.09%.

 Athletics

 In November 2012, the school hosted the reenactment of the 38th Grey Cup Mud Bowl that occurred on November 25, 1950 as part of a string of CFL festivities to commemorate the 100th Grey Cup.
 With generous support of corporate donors in Rona and the Toronto Argonauts, SATEC revamped its track field into a regulation-sized football stadium.

 SATEC hosted its first-ever Friday night game on October 11, 2013 against David and Mary Thomson Collegiate Institute.
 Soon after, a selected group of players appeared on CP24 Breakfast with Nalini Sharma as Argos head coach Jim Barker demonstrated the fundamental runs and tackles of the sport.

-The coach of the Porter Blue Eagles is Kyle Franchetto.